+The information below contains information that may be helpful to many seniors or persons with disabilities.
 The Monroe Senior Center does not endorse any of the resources listed on its website.
 We have collected information in an effort to make this available to those that are seeking these services.

 COPSA INSTITUTE DAY PROGRAM FOR ALZHEIMER'S & RELATED DISORDERS

 NJP&A is the consumer-directed, non-profit organization that serves as New Jersey's designated protection and advocacy system for people with disabilities in the state.